 However, these conventions could not successfully establish a maximum breadth of the sea.

 The second United Nations Conference on the Law of the Sea (UNCLOS II) was held from 17 March to 26 April 1960.
-No International agreements were established in this conference and hence the problem of not being able to fix a maximum breadth persisted.
+No International agreements were established at this conference and hence the problem of not being able to fix a maximum breadth persisted.

 The third United Nations Conference on the Law of the Sea (UNCLOS III) took place from 1973 to 1982 which end addressing all of the issues of the previous conferences which have remained unsolved.
 This conference on the participation of more than 160 Nations.
 The nine yearlong conventions finally came into force on 14 November 1994 after ratification by 60 states.